 - a) Non Domestic Rates Appeals .
 Under the Non Domestic Rates Retention scheme introduced in April 2013 councils are expected to meet the financial impact of successful appeals by ratepayers against the rateable value of their properties on the rating list.
 The provision of £1.945m represents the Council share of the provision. - b) Legal Costs.
 This provision is to meet the cost of various legal proceedings against the Council. - c) Insurance Claims.
-This provision is to meet claims from the Council's previous insurers Municipal Mutual Insurance who are subject to a Scheme of Arrangement.
+This provision is to meet claims from the Council's previous insurers Municipal Mutual Insurance who are subject to a Scheme of Arrangement. - d) Rent Deposit Scheme.
+This is a provision for the cost of compensating landlords for damage caused by tenants.

-18. Provisions
+18. Provisions (continued)

-- d) Rent Deposit Scheme.
-This is a provision for the cost of compensating landlords for damage caused by tenants. - e) Housing Benefit Subsidy Claim.
+e) Housing Benefit Subsidy Claim.
 This provision was created in 2015/16 to cover the potential loss of Housing Benefit Subsidy Grant for part of 2015/16.
 The Council changed its revenues and benefits system during the year, and at the time of finalising the accounts for that year, there was some uncertainty whether the new system could provide sufficient evidence to enable the Council's auditors to certify the 2015/16 housing benefits subsidy grant claim in its entirety.
 The grant claim has subsequently been settled and the provision has therefore been closed.